rmosolgo/graphql-ruby/guides/authorization/authorization.md

 end
 ```

-For this to work, the base argument class must be {% internal_link "configured with other GraphQL types", "/type_definitions/extensions.html#customizing-arguments" %}.
+For this to work, the base argument class must be [configured with other GraphQL types](/type_definitions/extensions.html#customizing-arguments).

 ## Mutation Authorization

-See {% internal_link "Mutation Authorization", "/mutations/mutation_authorization.html#can-this-user-perform-this-action" %} in the Mutation Guides.
+See [Mutation Authorization](/mutations/mutation_authorization.html#can-this-user-perform-this-action) in the Mutation Guides.

 ## Enum Value Authorization

-{{ "GraphQL::Schema::EnumValue#authorized?" | api_doc }} is called when client input is received and when the schema returns values to the client.
+[GraphQL::Schema::EnumValue#authorized?](rdoc-ref:GraphQL::Schema::EnumValue#authorized?) is called when client input is received and when the schema returns values to the client.

-For authorizing input, if a value's `#authorized?` method returns false, then a {{ "GraphQL::UnauthorizedEnumValueError" | api_doc }} is raised.
+For authorizing input, if a value's `#authorized?` method returns false, then a [GraphQL::UnauthorizedEnumValueError](rdoc-ref:GraphQL::UnauthorizedEnumValueError) is raised.
 It passed to your schema's `.unauthorized_object` hook, where you can handle it another way if you want.

-For authorizing return values, if an outgoing value's `#authorized?` method returns false, then a {{ "GraphQL::Schema::Enum::UnresolvedValueError" | api_doc }} is raised, which crashes the query.
+For authorizing return values, if an outgoing value's `#authorized?` method returns false, then a [GraphQL::Schema::Enum::UnresolvedValueError](rdoc-ref:GraphQL::Schema::Enum::UnresolvedValueError) is raised, which crashes the query.
 In this case, you should modify your field or resolver to _not_ return this value to an unauthorized viewer.
 (In this case, the error isn't returned to the viewer because the viewer can't do anything about it -- it's a developer-facing issue instead.)

 ## Handling Unauthorized Objects

 By default, GraphQL-Ruby silently replaces unauthorized objects with `nil`, as if they didn't exist.
-You can customize this behavior by implementing {{ "Schema.unauthorized_object" | api_doc }} in your schema class, for example:
+You can customize this behavior by implementing [Schema.unauthorized_object](rdoc-ref:Schema.unauthorized_object) in your schema class, for example:

 ```ruby
 class MySchema < GraphQL::Schema